Screen printing vs. Digital printing

 CustomInk offers two different methods of printing, in order to provide a process that best suits your artwork.
 We offer traditional screen printing for the majority of our products, as well as digital printing on selected items.

 Screen printing involves creating a stencil (printers call this a "screen"), and then using that stencil to apply layers of ink on the printing surface.
 Each color is applied using a different stencil, one at a time, combined to achieve the final look.

-Digital printing is a much newer process that involves your artwork being process by a computer, and then printed directly onto the surface of your product.
+Digital printing is a much newer process that involves your artwork being processed by a computer, and then printed directly onto the surface of your product.
 Digital printing is not a heat transfer or appliqu'e, as the ink is directly adhered to the fabric of your shirt.
 Each printing process has its strengths, and our artwork team will weigh these when deciding which to use for your design.

 At CustomInk we are proud to stand behind each printing method, 100% of the time.
 While we are currently working to enable more products for digital printing, the products available on the website have been thoroughly tested and approved.
 We are printing perfectionists, and will not enable products for either method that do not result in the best final product.
 Artwork printed by both methods goes through the same process, being reviewed and proofed by our expert artists.